 Moreover, the European Foundation of Human Rights could not remain uninvolved and provided its own information on 5 incidents out of racism and xenophobia, including:

 - 1 violent attack against people (a group was subjected to xenophobic slurs and physically assaulted, one victim from Ecuador was injured);

 - 1 threat (an Indian couple, including a pregnant woman, were subjected to racist slurs and threatened by a group); and

 - 3 attacks against property (the grave of an important Polish politician was vandalized with graffiti, a monument at a Polish grave was destroyed, a city sign written in Polish was damaged).

-In terms of Lithuania the data on 1 violent attack on the ground of sexual orientation or gender identity was provided by the Lithuanian Gay League.
+As for Lithuania, data on 1 violent attack on the ground of sexual orientation or gender identity was additionally provided by the Lithuanian Gay League (LGL).

-ODIHR Director, Ingibjörg Sólrún Gísladóttir, encouraged participating States to maximize their efforts and stand against hate crime. she considers that the quality of the provided data is getting better, however, there is still a lot to be achieved to make a real difference for the victims.
+ODIHR Director, Ingibjörg Sólrún Gísladóttir, encouraged participating States to maximize their efforts and stand against hate crime.
+She believes that the quality of the provided data is getting better, however, there is still a lot to be achieved to make a real difference for the victims.